numediart/ImmersiveSoundSpace/Tracking/README.md

 ```

 ### Note on Python libs version
-We recommend to install the latest version available but, if for any reason the script doesn't work, try to downgrade the problematic library to the known working version.
+If for any reason the script doesn't work, try to downgrade the problematic library to the known working version.
 - openvr : 1.12
 - python-osc : 1.7.4
 - numpy-quaternion : 2020.5